 After justifying the use of a monomial basis for polynomial interpolation, a natural question to ask is: why would one want to do it in the first place?
 For one, the monomial basis is the simplest polynomial basis to manipulate.
 For example, the evaluation of an Nth degree polynomial expressed in the monomial basis can be achieved using only N multiplications through the application of Horner's rule.
+This evaluation can be further accelerated using Estrin's scheme, which has distinct advantages on modern processors.
 Additionally, the derivative and anti-derivative of an Nth degree polynomial in the monomial basis can be calculated more stably in other bases, and using only N multiplications.
 Besides these obvious advantages, we present several applications that demonstrate the unique merits of polynomial interpolation in the monomial basis.